-In the obligatory reporting of the Habitats Directive, Favourable Conservation Status should be assessed in the context of clear, measurable reference values or Favourable Reference Values (FRV).
+In the obligatory reporting of the Habitats Directive, Favourable Conservation Status is recommended to be assessed in the context of clear, measurable reference values or Favourable Reference Values (FRV).
 Three types of such FRVs are to be defined: Favourable Reference Areas (FRA) for habitats, Favourable Reference Populations (FRP) for species and finally Favourable Reference Ranges (FRR) for both species and habitats.
 The Habitats Directive reporting guidelines acknowledge that in many cases delineating FRVs is quite difficult, but that in these cases expert judgement has to be used as a starting point.
 The initial FRVs devised by expert judgement will have to be improved with better understanding and further data, e.g. as a result of monitoring.
 However, for all Favourable Reference Values it is possible to carry out an assessment of Conservation Status by setting the FRV 'greater than present day value'.

-4 Functional redundancy refers to species that share the same function in the ecosystem and thus can replace one another to some extent
+Functional redundancy refers to species that share the same function in the ecosystem and thus can replace one another to some extent.

-5 A keystone species can be defined as a species that plays a large or critical role in supporting the integrity of its ecological community and whose role in maintaining ecosystem function is greater than would be predicted based on its abundance.
+A keystone species can be defined as a species that plays a large or critical role in supporting the integrity of its ecological community and whose role in maintaining ecosystem function is greater than would be predicted based on its abundance.

-According to guidelines the reporting should done on a bioregional scale, even if also more detailed information can be included.
+According to guidelines the reporting should be done on a bioregional scale, even if also more detailed information can be included.
 Collection of information related to e.g. mobile marine species should be shared between neighbouring Member States to avoid potential double counting of populations and provide better judgements on range.
-Considering this strong emphasis on regional co-operation, there is a clear need for joint regional Baltic Sea efforts, e.g. the HELCOM BIO biodiversity assessment activity within HELCOM.
+Considering this strong emphasis on regional co-operation, there is a clear need for joint regional Baltic Sea efforts, e.g. the HELCOM biodiversity and nature conservation assessment activity to implement European biodiversity policies.